rahulsamanta82/BookMy_Care/README.md

 npm run dev
 ```

-Open your browser and visit [http://localhost:3000](http://localhost:3000) to access Apex Care.
+Open your browser and visit [http://localhost:3000](http://localhost:3000) to access BookMyCare.

 ## Usage

-Apex Care is designed to be user-friendly, and most of its features are self-explanatory.
+BookMyCare is designed to be user-friendly, and most of its features are self-explanatory.
 Simply follow the on-screen instructions to navigate and utilize its functionalities.

 ## Contribution

 We welcome contributions from the community.
-If you'd like to contribute to Apex Care, please follow these general guidelines:
+If you'd like to contribute to BookMyCare, please follow these general guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes, ensuring clear code and comments.
 4. Submit a pull request, describing your changes in detail.

-## Contact

-For questions, feedback, or inquiries, feel free to reach out to us at [adewaletaiwo08@gmail.com](mailto:adewaletaiwo08@gmail.com).

 ## License